Semianalytical Accretion-Tracer Emission: Forming Planets Are Intrinsically Faint: Introduction

 \section{Introduction}

 The discovery of accretion-tracing \Ha emission at the planetary-mass companions \PDSbc{} found in a disc around a 5-Myr star \citep{mueller18,Haffert+2019} encouraged the search for more accreting companions to young stars.
-Surprisingly, these companions have remained elusive, and it is only very recently (2M1612~b and WISPIT\,2\,b; \citealp{li25,vancapelleveen25a,close25b}) that promising additions have been made to the list.
-However, estimates of line luminosities, whether meant as predictions (e.g., \citealp{mordasini17,close20}), made to analyse survey results (e.g., \citealp{Cugno+2019,Zurlo+2020,hu22,follette23}), or used to translate line fluxes into physical properties of individual objects, have often relied up to now on uncalibrated extrapolations of empirical relationships between the accretion luminosity \LAkk and the line-integrated luminosity \LLinie for Classical T~Tauri Stars (CTTSs;\citealp{rigliaco12,alcal17,Komarova+Fischer2020,rogers24,fiorellino25})\footnote{\neuII{While \citet{rigliaco12} is still often used, it was the very first paper of the X-Shooter surveys, and the relations were refined in the next ones by \citet{alcal14,alcal17}, and recently in \citet{fiorellino25}.
-They have all better calibrations with more data points, and therefore supersede the work of \citet{rigliaco12}, which should not be used anymore (C.\ Manara 2023, 2025, priv.\ comm.).}}.
+Surprisingly, these companions have remained elusive, and it is only very recently that promising additions (2M1612~b and WISPIT\,2\,b; \citealp{li25,vancapelleveen25a,close25b}) have been made to the list.
+However, estimates of line luminosities, whether meant as predictions (e.g., \citealp{mordasini17,close20}), made to analyse survey results (e.g., \citealp{Cugno+2019,Zurlo+2020,xie20,hu22,follette23,plunkett25}), or used to translate line fluxes into physical properties of individual objects, have often relied on uncalibrated extrapolations of empirical relationships between the accretion luminosity \LAkk and the line-integrated luminosity \LLinie for Classical T~Tauri Stars (CTTSs; \citealp{rigliaco12,alcal17,Komarova+Fischer2020,rogers24,fiorellino25})\footnote{While the relationships of \citet{rigliaco12} are still often used, this paper was the very first on a series about the accretion properties at very low mass stars and brown dwarfs in nearby star-forming regions with X-Shooter.
+The relations were refined in the next papers by \citet{alcal14,alcal17}, and recently in \citet{fiorellino25}.
+They have all better calibrations with more data points, and therefore supersede the work of \citet{rigliaco12}, which should not be used anymore (C.\ Manara 2023, 2025, priv.\ comm.).}.
 It is usually acknowledged that this approach yields only estimates, and recent work suggests that the extrapolations might underestimate by more than an order of magnitude the accretion rate needed to generate an observed line luminosity \citep{AMIM21L,betti22b,betti22c}.
 Therefore, it would be useful to develop dedicated-modelling estimates that, hopefully, could be more accurate within their set of assumptions.